 PORTRAITS.
 There are two very different uses of wide angle lenses when photographing people.
 When your shooting large groups of people wide angle lenses enable you to fit everybody into the frame.
 Secondly, wide angle lenses give you the ability to exaggerate (distort in a creative way) specific aspects of your subject.

 INTERIORS and EXTERIORS.
-Real estate and architectural photographers need wide angle lenses to photograph both small rooms inside buildings and shoot large exterior photos of buildings outside.
+Architectural and real estate photographers need wide angle lenses to photograph both small rooms inside buildings and shoot large exterior photos of buildings outside.

 In addition to the 3 types of photography that lend themselves well to using a wide angle lens, there are two creative reasons that are perhaps even more important for you to know about.